Developing wellbeing practices in creative spaces.

 / We curate, program, deliver and consult.

-/ We champion the positive impact that mindfulness has on wellbeing.
+/ We champion the positive impact that museums and the arts have on wellbeing.

-/ We use our specialist knowledge of both the museum world and the wellness sector to curate creative wellness activites tailored to you and your space.
+/ We use our specialist knowledge of both the museum world and the wellness sector to curate and evaluate wellness activities tailored to you and your setting.

 / We bring tranquility and creativity to you, your visitors and your museum, gallery, event space, or workplace.

-As well as mindfulness, we draw on our expertise across a range of other practices that people are increasingly using to support their wellbeing and foster a deeper sense of connection with their spirituality.
-Events can encororate anything from yoga, to herbalism, astrology, tarot, sound healing, reiki, meditation and more.
+As well as mindfulness, we draw on our expertise across a range of other practices that people are increasingly using to support their wellbeing and foster a deeper sense of connection with their spirituality and community.
+Programmes and events can incorporate anything your visitors desire, from mindfulness, to art-making, meditation, yoga, alternative therapies, or spiritual wellbeing practices where suited.

-Mindfulness practices are increasingly being recommended by doctors in order to support good mental health and improve wellbeing.
+Mindfulness practices are increasingly being prescribed by mental health practitioners in order to support good mental health and improve wellbeing.
 The National Institute for Health and Care Excellence (NICE) recommends practicing mindfulness regularly as a way to prevent depression.

 Harvard University studies have shown the benefits of mindfulness against an array of both physical and mental health conditions.
 What's more, brain scans of their test subjects show that regularly practicing mindfulness meditation has positive and long-lasting effects on the activation of the amygdala (the part of the brain which fires off when we are stressed or emotional.)
 The NHS website explains that 'mindfulness can help us enjoy life more and understand ourselves better.'
 And that by 'paying more attention to the present moment' we can 'improve our mental wellbeing'.